FAQs & Visitor Info

 - Coach - Coaches enter through Gate 1 and there is a designated coach park.
 The coach driver is admitted free to the show.

 When travelling to the Show, please follow the AA signs.

 Well behaved dogs on leads are welcome, they are not however permitted in to the ringside clubs or food hall.
 Please do not under any circumstances leave dogs in cars.
 Please read our dog policy here.

 What are the main attractions and things to do with the children for free?

-2017 Ring displays will be released shortly!
+2017 Ring displays can be found in the programme section of our website!
 Throughout the day there will be amazing attractions in the Rings and amongst the crowds in the avenues.
 Get close to the different animals at the children’s farm in the Farm Discovery Zone, hold chicks, watch the entertaining Sheep Show and dairy demonstrations.
 The Military Zone will feature a range of military vehicles and interactive areas!
-Try out sports in the Sports Village.
+Try out a great range of sports and activities in the Sports Village.
 The Wildlife Area will be home to some more of nature’s creatures as the Suffolk Wildlife Trust help kids try out pond dipping and spotting wildlife in our very own conservation area.